TheShovel/khuwari/README.md

 <img width="720" alt="Bar chart of Khuwari development time by category: coding 75.2%, AI coding 19.8%, writing docs 4.2%, writing tests 0.8%" src="hackatime-categories.svg">

-*Categories for the [ijwta project](https://hackatime.hackclub.com/@TheShovel/project/ijwta) from [Hackatime](https://hackatime.hackclub.com/), snapshot from Aug 30 2026.
+*Categories for Khuwari (formerly named ijwta) from [Hackatime](https://hackatime.hackclub.com/@TheShovel/project/ijwta), snapshot from Aug 30 2026.
 The category breakdown only shows on the logged-in project page, so this chart was assembled from it by hand.*

 ## Credits